alessandrokonrad/Pi-Pool/README.md

 ## Getting started

 This guide is currently for the Haskell Testnet (HTN)
+<b>I will update the guide as soon as the the final mainnet candidate is out, at step 6 just replace the node version with the one you wish to install</b>

 #### 1. First of all let's update and upgrade our Ubuntu:
 ```